noemisavelkoul/noemisavelkoul/README.md

 # Noemi Savelkoul

 ## About Me
-I am currently pursuing a Master of Science in Economic and Social Sciences at Bocconi University in Milan.
+I'm currently pursuing a Master of Science in Economic and Social Sciences at Bocconi University in Milan.

-My academic journey includes a Bachelor of Science in Econometrics and Operations Research and another in Economic and Business Economics, both from Erasmus University Rotterdam.
+My academic background includes a Bachelor of Science in Econometrics and Operations Research and another in Economic and Business Economics, both from Erasmus University Rotterdam.

-For my Master's program, I specialize in courses such as Advanced Macroeconomics, Bayesian Statistical Methods, Monetary Policy and Empirical Industrial Organization, and Competition Policy.
+In my Master's program, I specialize in courses such as Advanced Macroeconomics, Bayesian Statistical Methods, Monetary Policy, and Empirical Industrial Organization.

-During my undergraduate education, I followed courses like Probability Theory, Multivariate Statistics, Time Series Analysis, Markov Processes, and Advanced Econometrics (panel analysis).
+During my undergraduate studies, I focused on courses including Probability Theory, Multivariate Statistics, Time Series Analysis, Markov Processes, and Advanced Econometrics (panel analysis).

 ## Projects
 You can find a sample of the projects I've worked on, both from internships and university, in the repository [SampleCodes](https://github.com/noemisavelkoul/SampleCodes).